stride3d/stride-community-toolkit/docs/manual/code-only/examples/procedural-geometry.md

 ![Stride UI Example](media/stride-game-engine-procedural-geometry.webp)

-For this example we use a new community class called MeshBuilder. it streamlines the creation of meshes using a simple builder syntax.
+For this example we use a new community class called @Stride.CommunityToolkit.Rendering.Utilities.MeshBuilder.
+It streamlines the creation of meshes using a simple builder syntax.

 ## Once there was a triangle:
 Like in all rendering examples let's start with a simple triangle.